Skip to content

 }

-3. Restart Qwen Coder CLI — it will detect the MCP servers automatically.
+3. Restart Qwen Code — it will detect the MCP servers automatically.

 TIP

-Run npm run mcp-config in the Crow directory to generate a complete MCP config.
-Copy the relevant entries to your Qwen config file.
+Run npm run mcp-config in the Crow directory to generate a complete MCP config covering every available server (sharing, blog, storage, …).
+Copy the relevant entries into your Qwen config file.

 Transport